-Exclusion(s): HIE102, HIE104 Note(s): Mandatory for students in Science and Engineering.
-Contact Hours: 3 - 0 - 6 Credit(s): 1
+Note(s): Mandatory for students in Science and Engineering.

-HIE208 Canadian Military History: A Study of War and Military History, 1867 to the Present
+HIE208 Canadian Military History: A Study in War and Military History, 1867 to the Present

 This course introduces students to the general themes of Canadian military history in the post-Confederation period.
 Particular emphasis is placed on the following topics: the evolution of the Canadian military since 1867; traditions and customs of the Canadian Forces; the evolution of the role of the Canadian officer and approaches to leadership since 1867; the relationship between Canadian politics and society and the evolution of the Canadian military; the impact of changes in military arts and sciences and doctrine on operations and war fighting; and Canadian participation in joint and combined operations.